maltaisn/game-console/sw/README.md

 Note that numbers given here are for the ATmega3208 and may change if ported to another device.

 The bootloader occupies the first 8.25 kB of the program memory, leaving 23.75 kB for the app.
-As for RAM, since both parts run at the same time, some sections are shared and used by both.
+As for RAM, since both parts (bootloader & app) run at the same time, some sections are shared and used by both.
 The app has access to 3 936 bytes of RAM to store its data, the display buffer and the stack.

 Some variables may be placed alongside the display buffer to be used as temporary storage when